codeaprendiz/learn_devops/home/os_and_concepts/commands/taskset_commands_os_and_concepts/task_092_kubectl/ReadMe.md

 $ kubectl cluster-info dump | grep -m 1 "podCIDR"
                 "podCIDR": "10.108.1.0/24",

+# You can also get podCIDR using
+$ kubectl get nodes -o jsonpath='{.items[*].spec.podCIDR}'   # Will give podCIDR for every node .
+# Get service-cluster-ip-range
+$ kubectl cluster-info dump | grep -m 1 service-cluster-ip-range
+.
 ```

 - This command is used to test DNS resolution within a Kubernetes cluster.